edumeet/edumeet-docker/README.md

 ## Step 3:
 ### NOTE!
 Certficates are selfsigned, for a production service you need to set YOUR signed certificate in nginx and  server configuration files:

-Certificates are now generated with Let's Encrypt by default.
+Certificates are now generated with Let's Encrypt by default with running the gen_cert.sh

 Default certficates are in for applications that are behind proxy but still require one to start:
 `in edumeet-docker/certs/`